Behind the videos

 We then see Miko and a trying to blow out the fire.
 They grab a guitar to try to beat it out.
 Boy George bids us adieu with his familiar wink.
 They say "Meramerato, Meramerato, Meramerato, Moeteiru!
 Means Wake Up, Wake Up, Wake Up, the house is on fire!”

-An eye then closes the screen and the temple remains burning introducing the next album from Culture Club for "Waking up with the House on Fire".
+An eye then closes the screen and the temple remains burning to introduce the next album from Culture Club for "Waking up with the House on Fire".

 It's A Miracle